Skip to content

 The cost of ERP depends on the vendor, deployment model, and modules.
 Usually, the total cost of ERP software may range from $10,000 to a million dollars each year.

-Cloud-based ERP, specially SaaS options, have reduced upfront costs as compared to on-premises software.
+Cloud-based ERP, especially SaaS options, has reduced upfront costs as compared to on-premises software.
 As mentioned earlier, the ERP cost is also based on the modules your business requires.
 The final solution may have basic functionality for basic order or inventory management functionality.
 And if modules are customised, they will incur some additional fee.

 How to Choose the Right ERP Software for your business?